 One can never be absolutely sure about what an iPhone backup stored in iCloud contains.
 Users seeking to upgrade their iOS in the past have reported iPhone data loss upon restoring from iCloud or iTunes backups after the upgrade.

 We therefore recommend that you always make a secure extra back up of iPhone essential data – such as contacts, calendars, notes and text messages – in addition to the backup made by iCloud or iTunes.
-Learn more about alternative methods for backing-up iPhone data or have a look at the YouTube video below:
+Learn more about alternative methods for backing-up iPhone data.

 What about iPhone music, videos, apps and podcasts?